graphite-project/graphite-web/README.md

 ## Overview

-A library created from graphite-web in order to make some of its functionality framework agnostic.
+A library created from graphite-web in order to make some of its functionality framework neutral.